Depending on the weather.

 Pre-loaded GPS unit (subject to availability)

-Assistance if necessary (you will be provided with our local rep’s mobile number)
+Assistance if necessary (you will be given one of our mobile numbers)

 All tax and service charges